This site belongs to GEN Europe, with the legal seat at:

 14806 Bad Belzig,

-1.1) Newsletter and other communication updates: You may actively opt-in to receive communications by either 1) becoming a member of GEN Europe; 2) signing up to our newsletter and/or other communications using an online form; 2) signing up to e-communications at an offline event.
+1.1) Newsletter and other communication updates: You may actively opt-in to receive communications by either 1) becoming a member of GEN Europe; 2) signing up to our newsletter and/or other communications using an online form; 3) signing up to e-communications at an offline event.
 You may receive mailings from our public newsletter, our member newsletter, and our member announcements lists.

 If you give us your details, we will ask you to provide only the minimum amount of information required so we can keep in contact and/or provide the service/s we have promised.
-Usually, the information we ask for will consist of name, address, email address.
-However, when you decide to donate to GEN Europe, we will also ask for relevant banking information and address.
+Usually, the information we ask for will consist of name, country, email address.
+However, when you decide to donate to GEN, we will also ask for relevant banking information and address.
 At some of our offline events you will have the option to give us your phone number if this is appropriate.
-We do not swap your information, and never would.
+We do not share your information, and never would.
 We would never sell your information to any third party and consider it exploitative to profit from your personal data.

-If you set up a recurring payment with us, such as a Direct Debit, we will need to store the account details linked to your gift.
-All our Direct Debit gifts are covered by the security of the Direct Debit guarantee.
+If you set up a recurring payment with us – for a donation, for example – we will need to store the account details linked to your gift.
+We will always store this information securely with one of the financial data processors we use.
 If you make a cash donation using your card, we will not store your full account details.
-You can read more about donating securely below.
+You can read more about donating securely in section 9 below.

 The Global Ecovillage Network believes that data sovereignty and control are fundamental in the digital age.
 All data will be collected based on the consent of the data subject.
 No data will be collected unless consent is given.
 Children under 13 can only give consent with permission from their parent/guardian.
 In line with GDPR, we encourage you to exercise your rights to data control, which include:

 ● Right to rectification: you can ask us via postal mail or electronically to update or ‘rectify’ any inaccurate data that we hold on you.
 We will fulfill your request within 31 days.